Daniel Bednárik: Trenčin

 Bednárik made his professional debut for AS Trenčín senior side on 2 March 2013 in the Corgoň Liga match against Spartak Myjava.
+He scored his first goal for Trenčin in a 3–0 win against FC Nitra, scoring in the 45th minute to increase the score line to 2–0.
+After recovering from an injury to his knee, Bednárik signed his first professional contract with Trenčin, signing a three-and-a-half-year contract with the club.
 He played against IFK Göteborg in the second qualifying round of the 2013–14 UEFA Europa League in July of the same year.
+On 22 April 2013, Bednárik received a red card in a 2–1 loss against MŠK Žilina.